ECB's Coeure sees stronger demand for TLTROs from December

 "We expect a stronger take up from banks in the December operation and in the six subsequent instalments until June 2016," he said in a speech at a seminar with the International Monetary Fund and Slovenia's central bank.

-The median forecast in a Reuters poll of 21 traders polled on Monday showed the December tranche is expected to total 175 billion euros compared with the 82.6 billion euros banks took last week.
+The median forecast in a Reuters poll of 21 traders polled on Monday showed the December tranche is expected to total 175 billion euros (136.65 billion pounds) compared with the 82.6 billion euros banks took last week.

 Banks can potentially take up to 400 billion euros in September and December combined.